Fantomas42/django-blog-zinnia/docs/faq.rst

 	* Additional datas are displayed in a block named ``sidebar``.

 You can also create your own app containing some Zinnia's templates based on inheritance.
-You can find an app example with HTML5 templates for Zinnia which can be a good starting point to make your own at :
+You can also create your own app containing some Zinnia’s templates based on inheritance.
+For example you can find these two applications which aim is to transform the templates for Zinnia to be HTML5 ready, which can be a good starting point to make your own at :

+* `Zinnia-theme-html5`_.
-`Django Blog Quintet`_.
+* `Django Blog Quintet`_.

 .. warning::
    .. versionchanged:: 0.9